muritane/coordination-architecture/metrics_under_constraint.md

 A metric is insufficient when it:

 - collapses heterogeneous systems into a single axis,
-- ignores unused or latent degrees of freedom,
+- ignores latent or unused degrees of freedom,
-- omits coordination or control costs,
+- omits coordination or control cost,
 - assumes identical constraint regimes,
-- or treats generality as inefficiency.
+- treats preserved flexibility as inefficiency.

-Such metrics may be simple, but they are **non-executable at scale**.
+Such metrics may be simple.
+They are **non-executable at scale**.

 ---